jd6-37/ps2-textures-downloader/README.md

 #### USER-CUSTOMS FOLDER

 To make use of the features [discussed above](#custom-textures) about user-custom textures, there must be a `user-customs` folder in the root of your mod's `replacements` folder.
 It can't reside anywhere else.
+Currently the functionality regardign the dash-prepended filenames is hard-coded and can't be disabled, but if this proposes a problem for your mod, feel free to reach out to me by creating a feature request, and I'd be happy to look into adding a toggle in the config.txt.

 <br>